We Care Collective

 We centre our work on exploring the internal and external factors such as social networks, strengthening confidence, self-awareness, and healthy relationships.
-This aligns with the principles of promoting resilience and supporting pupils to navigate complexities in their lives, which Ofsted identifies as critical to personal development provision.We will use the We Care Collective approach which is evidenced based that draws on Contextual Safeguarding, Ecological and Trauma informed approaches.Colakkadioglu and Celik (2016) has highlighted the decisions made between adolescence and early adulthood are integral for the individuals life course.
-Hence, the programme takes a holistic view to the pupils current lived experiences.
-It is known decision making correlates with an individual’s ability to problem solve, self-esteem and perecption of self (DeLucia-Waack, 2006; Singh & Chaudhary, 2015; Josephs et al. 1992).
-The programme is informed by this school of thought.
+This work aligns with the principles of promoting resilience and supporting pupils to navigate numerous complexities in their lives, which Ofsted identifies as critical to personal development provision.We will use the We Care Collective approach, it is evidence based that draws on Contextual Safeguarding, Ecological and Trauma informed approaches.Colakkadioglu and Celik (2016) has highlighted decisions made between adolescence and early adulthood are integral for the individuals life course.
+Hence, the programme takes a holistic view of the pupils current lived experiences.
+Decision making correlates with an individual’s ability to problem solve, self-esteem and perception of self (DeLucia-Waack, 2006; Singh & Chaudhary, 2015; Josephs et al. 1992).
+The programme is influenced by this school of thought.

 * Develop an understanding of personal emotions, strategies for emotional regulation and identifying support systems.* Foster a community among young people by encouraging collaboration on complex issues.* Promote kindness and respectful engagement with oneself and others.* Enhance awareness of adult perspectives regarding extra-familial harm through informed discussion.* Facilitate peer review and peer-led reflection to support diverse viewpoints and shared learning experiences.

-The eight-week programme builds upon the curriculum of the four-week programme, while moving beyond first-order behaviour change towards deeper, second-order learning and reflection.
+The 8 week programme focuses on behavioural changes toward to deeper, second-order learning and reflection.
 The programme aims for young people to leave with a strong sense of community—one that can support them in navigating emotions and managing complex situations beyond the programme setting.

 4 Week Programme